timo-hash/PaintItGame2.0/README.md

 others to play.*

-## User Story
+## Overview
-- As a user, I want to be able to end the game when I finish the puzzle successfully
+- I want to be able to end the game when I finish the puzzle successfully
-- As a user, I want to be able to end the game when I run outside of the boundaries or into the trail (lose)
+- I want to be able to end the game when I run outside of the boundaries or into the trail (lose)
-- As a user, I want to be able to move the square in all 4 directions
+- I want to be able to move the square in all 4 directions
-- As a user, I want to be able to enter my name into the leaderboard once I have finished or failed
+- I want to be able to enter my name into the leaderboard once I have finished or failed
-- As a user, I want to be able to see the leaderboard
+- I want to be able to see the leaderboard
-- As a user, I want to be able to be able to try again
+- I want to be able to be able to try again

-- As a user, I want to be able to save my leaderboard scores to file
+- I want to be able to save my leaderboard scores to file
-- As a user, I want to be able to load my leaderboard scores from file when game starts
+- I want to be able to load my leaderboard scores from file when game starts

-## Phase 4: Task 2
 **Java Construct: Robustness**
 - Within the Grid class, an exception will be thrown by setGridSize(int gridSize) method if the given size is too small or negative.

-## Phase 4: Task 3
 **Possible Refactoring**
 - Could abstract out the duplicated code in check button methods (i.e. checkUpButton(), checkDownButton(), checkLeftButton(), checkRightButton()) of PaintIt Class.